hgranlund/tsi-gpgpu/src/kNN/README.md

 Brute force based effort
 ------------------------

-### Garcia

-_Improving the k-Nearest Neighbour Algorithm with CUDA - Graham Nolan_ _Fast k Nearest Neighbor Search using GPU - Garcia et al._
-_K-nearest neighbor search: fast gpu-based implementations and application to high-dimensional feature matching - Garcia et al._
+#### Garcia's base algorithm

 Garcia's algorithm is based on a naive brute-force approach.
 It consists if two steps:

 1. Calculate the distance between all reference points and query points.
 2. Sort the distances and pick the k smallest distances.

-Garcias algorithm supports any number of dimensions, reference points and query points (or up to ~65000, number of blocks in the GPU).
+Garcias implementation supports any number of dimensions, reference points and query points (or up to ~65000, number of blocks in the GPU).
 Due to this feature the algorithm use a lot of extra computation power when only one query point and a small dimensions is selected.

 #### Time complexity

 Steps:

 1. O(n).
 Every reference point must be evaluated once.
-Huge positional for parallelizing.
+Since all calculations are independent, we have a large potential for parallelizing.
 2. Insertion sort: O(n^2).

-### Graham Nolan

-He is talking about improving Garcia's algorithm by reimplementing step two with a bitonic sort.

-We have not been able to get the source code, but he said the improvement was significant.
+#### Our reimplementation

+Graham Nolan discusses the possibility of improving Garcia's algorithm by reimplementing step two with a bitonic sort.
+His source code has not been available to us, but he states that the run-time improvements was significant.
+As well as choosing bitonic sort for the sorting stage of our algorithm, our implementation supports up to 15 000 000 points before memory errors occur, and we have limited the number of dimensions to three.

 #### Time complexity